kFo/reference/expressions.rst

 The notation ``‹p›`` is notation for ``(by assumption : p)``, and can therefore be used to apply hypotheses in the local context.

-As noted in :ref:`constructors_projections_and_matching`, anonymous constructors and projections and match syntax can be used in proofs just as in expressions that denote data.
+As noted in :numref:`constructors_projections_and_matching`, anonymous constructors and projections and match syntax can be used in proofs just as in expressions that denote data.

 .. code-block:: lean